 Q: What is the minimum date that can be set in the “From” date filter?

-A: This can be set in the Executed query tab, under the ApexSQL Complete options.
+A: This can be set in the Executed queries tab, under the ApexSQL Complete options.
 Changing the Default period option:

 A: Each execution will be saved as a separate event, since ApexSQL Complete logs executed queries by the time of the execution regardless of a query content.

 Q: Can I use the information about executed queries on another machine?

 A: Yes, just copy the Executed queries folder and paste it to the corresponding folder on another machine.
 After the host application is started, all information will be accessible through the Executed queries form.